gsdlab/ClaferConfigurator/README.md

 ### Trying an Example

-* Choose `Adaptive Cruise Control Example` example in the dropdown box in the upper-left corner of the tool window
+* Choose `Adaptive Cruise Control Example` example in the dropdown box in the upper-left corner of the tool window.
 * Press `Compile` button right in the front of the drop down list.
 * Once you see the compilation is complete, go to `Instance Generator` view and press `Run` there (the default backend is `Choco-based IG (IG + MOO)`).
 * The `Feature and Quality Matrix` view should show the first 10 generated instances.